If you're looking for a way to convert your bike into an electric bike, DIY conversion kits are the perfect option.

-That means for a similar outlay to a midrange mid-drive-motor e-bike you will be able to have a machine that can be fixed when it breaks.
-You could keep the bike on the road for a great many more miles than you might a pre-built mid-drive-motor e-bike.
+That means for a similar outlay to a midrange mid-drive-motor e-bike, you will be able to have a machine that can be fixed when it breaks.
+You could keep the bike on the road for many more miles than a pre-built mid-drive motor e-bike.

 Building a mid-drive e-bike requires most of the work on the bottom bracket.

 The kit will come with a wheel that has been pre-threaded with spokes and the rim.

 If you have gone out and bought a secondhand bike to convert or are using an old but quality bike as a platform, think about the tire they supply – this might not be brilliant, so you may need a new tire that suits your needs or to swap the tire on the old front wheel onto the new wheel.

 If it has disc brakes, you will need to fit the old disc (or a compatible new one) to the new wheel too.

 The wheel itself should go on quickly.
 Spin it to see if it rubs anywhere.
 Hydraulic disc brakes are a little bulkier, so we suggested a mechanical system above – replacing will take more time but should prevent unwanted friction.

 You then fit the torque arms to the fork and wire up the loom, controller, and battery.
 After brake replacement/servicing, this will take the most time as you need to fit it right and neatly.

 Ultimately the look is going to be important to your handiwork – you don't want it to look like an old bag of spanners at the end of the day!